OreoWarrior/nightshift-buddy/README.md

 # ----------------------
 🚀 Introduction

-NightShift Buddy is an easy-to-use web application that helps healthcare professionals cope better with their night shifts.
+NightShift Buddy is an easy-to-use web application that helps  professionals cope better with their night shifts.
 The key features of the app are fatigue management, mental wellness assistance, and effective shift scheduling.

 ## ✨ Features
 ### 🧠 Fatigue Management